GenericMappingTools/gmt/doc/rst/source/greenspline.rst

 .. |Add_-V| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-V.rst_

+**-W**
+   Expect data weights in the final input column, typically given as weight = 1 / sigma, the data uncertainty.
+This results in a weighted least squares fit.

 .. |Add_-bi| replace:: [Default is 2-4 input
     columns (**x**,\ *w*); the number depends on the chosen dimension].